Lattice Simulations of Inflation: Lattice simulation

 The space-time is evolved neglecting the perturbations of the metric, which is assumed to be the unperturbed FLRW metric \eqref{eq:FLRW}.
 Indeed, the scale factor appearing in \cref{eq:disc} is evolved using the second Friedman equation:

 In principle, metric perturbations can be included in a full numerical GR computation, as we see for example in \cite{East:2015ggf,Clough:2016ymm}.
-We choose to neglect them because, as it is well known, their coupling with $\phi$ is slow-roll suppressed\footnote{This can be seen expanding the action \eqref{eq:action} to second order in perturbations in the spatially flat gauge $\delta g_{ij}=0$.}, and therefore they do not play a role in the evolution of the inflaton.
+We choose to neglect them because, as it is well known, their coupling with $\phi$ is slow-roll suppressed\footnote{If we assume to be in the spatially flat gauge $\delta g_{ij}=0$, all the couplings between the inflaton and the metric perturbations $\delta g_{0i}$ and $\delta g_{00}$ are slow-roll suppressed.
+This can be seen expanding the action \eqref{eq:action} to second order in perturbations.}.

 The equations of motion of the system \eqref{eq:disc}\eqref{eq:2fried} determine the evolution of the inflationary universe and of the inflaton field on the lattice.
-We solve them numerically with a second order Runge-Kutta integrator, as explained in detail in \cref{app:numint}.
+We solve them numerically with a second order staggered-leapfrog integrator inherited from LATTICEEASY \cite{latticeeasy}.
 As wee can see, the equations of motion for the evolution of the system are purely classical, even if the inflaton is a quantum field.
 The quantum behavior of the inflaton will be captured by the initial conditions that, as explained in \cref{sec:initialconditions}, are randomly generated over the lattice.
 In this picture the uncertainty associated to the quantum nature of the field will be replaced by a statistical uncertainty over the different random realizations of the lattice simulation.
 This semi-classical approximation is common and it constitutes the working assumption of most of the lattice simulations in the context of inflation.